hailyngx/CMS-Proj/data/README.md

-# This directory for holding database data
+# This directory is used for maintaining database data